MartyRath/weathertop-javascript/README.md

-# Web Development Template
+# WeatherTop

-A starter project for learning web development
+A weather monitoring web application.

 This is an Express.js project, designed to work well with the Glitch development environment.
 It includes basic express setup, handlebars templating, routing, + lowdb database.